Package Leaflet: Information for the User

 If you take more dienogest than you should

-Do not take a double dose to compensate for missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt dienogest treatment
+If you stop taking dienogest

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 Additional side effects in adolescents (12 to less than 18 years):

-Reporting side effects:
+Reporting of side effects:

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD.”
+Do not use this medication after the expiration date that appears on the packaging after "CAD.".
 The expiration date is the last day of the month indicated.

 This medication does not require any special storage temperature.